GRIFFINCollaboration/griffin-dashboard/README.md

 griffin-dashboard
 =================

-GRIFFIN's dashboard provides a visual user interface for GRIFFIN, it's ancillary detectors, data acquisition system, and supporting infrastructure.
+GRIFFIN's dashboard provides a visual user interface for GRIFFIN, its ancillary detectors, data acquisition system, and supporting infrastructure.

  - **For scientists,** please read and understand the maintenance requirements below.
 These instructions will describe the expectations and setup requirements of the Dashboard; if something doesn't work, making sure that these requirements are satisfied are the first place to check.

- - **For programmers & contributors,** please start with the [Programmatic Logic]() section below; this will walk you through an example of the basic infrastructure, including everything you'll need to create new Dashboard pages.
+ - **For programmers & contributors,** please start with the [Programmatic Logic](https://github.com/BillMills/griffin-dashboard/tree/gh-pages#programmatic-logic) section below; this will walk you through an example of the basic infrastructure, including everything you'll need to create new Dashboard pages.

 ## Maintenance Requirements